-Use a professional tone: Save casual, chatty language for email - your printed business letter should be friendly but more professional.
-As Scott Ober suggests in his book Contemporary Business Communication, "The business writer should strive for an overall tone that is confident, courteous, and sincere; that uses emphasis and subordination appropriately; that contains
+\geq Use a professional tone: Save casual, chatty language for email - your printed business letter should be friendly but more professional.
+As Scott Ober suggests in his book Contemporary Business Communication, "The business writer should strive for an overall tone that is confident, courteous, and sincere: subordination appropriately; that uses emphasis and that contains nondiscriminatory language; that stresses the "you" attitude; and that is written at an appropriate level of difficulty."
+That said, be sure to sound like yourself - you don't want your letter to read as if a machine wrote it.

-Write clearly: State your point early in your letter.
+➤ Write clearly: State your point early in your letter.
 To avoid any miscommunications, use straightforward, concise language.
 Skip the industry jargon and instead choose lively, active words to hold your reader's attention.